 Jay K. Tatachar’s practice includes all aspects of intellectual property (IP) litigation and counseling, with an emphasis on complex patent and trademark litigation.

 Practice & Background

 Mr. Tatachar received his J.D. from the University of Oklahoma College of Law, where he was an articles editor for the Oklahoma Journal of Law and Technology and was elected to the OU Board of Advocates, a student-run advocacy organization that hosts oral advocacy competitions.
 He was also inducted into the Order of Solicitors, an honor bestowed on 10 individuals for their achievements in oral advocacy.
 He received his B.S. in electrical engineering from the University of Texas at Austin in 2006.

 Prior to law school, Mr. Tatachar worked for Accenture’s wireless technology consulting practice.
 While at Accenture, he served in a variety of capacities to enable clients to meet their high-tech wireless needs.
 Mr. Tatachar also interned for a number of leading semiconductor companies.

 Mr. Tatachar is a member of the Dallas office’s Diversity, Associates and Counsel, and Pro Bono committees.

 Mr. Tatachar is a member of the State Bar of Texas.
-He is registered to practice before the United States Patent and Trademark Office and admitted to practice before the U.S. Court of Appeals for the Federal Circuit, and U.S. district courts for the eastern, northern, western and southern districts of Texas.
+He is registered to practice before the United States Patent and Trademark Office.

 Mr. Tatachar’s recent engagements include: